 About Us

-Our Story
+Our Origins

-The main outcome of this conference was the establishment of the “Islamic Sharia Council”, which was the brainchild of the late Sayyed Mutawalli Ad Darsh (Imam of The Islamic Cultural Centre, Regents Park) and Dr Suhaib Hasan (Founder of Al Quran Society).
+From this gathering, the Islamic Sharia Council (ISC) was established—an initiative pioneered by the late Sayyed Mutawalli Ad Darsh (Imam of The Islamic Cultural Centre, Regent’s Park) and Dr Suhaib Hasan (Founder of Al-Qur’an Society).

-London Central Mosque and Islamic Cultural Centre, London.
+London Central Mosque and Islamic Cultural Centre, London

 Muslim World League